-Pozole is a very traditional Mexican Soup made from hominy and pork and usually comes in two versions:
+Posole is a very traditional Mexican Soup made from hominy and pork and usually comes in two versions:

-- Pozole Verde (green) or
+- Posole Verde (green) or

-- Pozole Rojo (red).
+- Posole Rojo (red)

 Since I am a huge fan of New Mexican Red Chiles, I made this vegan version of Posole Rojo.

 I can still remember visiting friends on Christmas Eve, and walking into their kitchen to the smells of freshly made Tamales and huge pots of Posole.

 If you’ve never been to Albuquerque or Santa Fe around Christmas – it’s truly magical, and definitely something to add to your bucket list.